balag752/Text-Visualization-Blog-6-Knowledge-Graph/Blog/Knowledge Graph.md

 ## Data Filter

 Due to the huge size of the volume, we have restricted and filtered low rated (<2) & high rated (4.8) reviews, for knowledge graph.
 Even from available data, we have only extracted review title instead of review content.
-So that we are able to gain the main intution of review with minimal data.
+So that we are able to gain the main intuition of review with minimal data.

 ## Knowledge Graph Data Set

-We have splitted topics to cleansed tokens.
-Then created combination of words with triphlets.
-After that, finding the nouns and verb for each word in triphlets.
-Finally forming the triphlets which is having 2 nouns and one verb.
-Finally, stemmed the noun and verb.
-Unfortunately, stemming is not did a good work.
-So some words are converted properly.
+We have split topics to cleansed tokens.
+Then created a combination of words with triplets.
+After that, finding the nouns and verb for each word in triplets.
+Finally forming the triplets which are having 2 nouns and one verb.
+Finally, stemmed the noun and the verb.
+Unfortunately, stemming is not did a good job.
+So some words are not converted properly.
 But sill understandable.

 #### Node :

 From the overall reviews topics, we are extracting all the nouns for nodes.
-Nodes data set is having below attributes
+The nodes data set is having below attributes

 - ID - word